Discord Monetization: Revenue, Fees, and Setup

 Server Shop lets you sell one-time items alongside subscriptions.
 Same 90/10 split, no tier limit.
 Use it for courses, templates, exclusive workshops, or one-time access passes.

 New in 2026: Experimental features.
-As of May 2026, Discord is testing ticketed events (charge admission to workshops and tournaments), one-time purchases for perks, paid content access for specific resources, and digital goods tied to community identity — all transacting inside Discord without redirecting to external checkout.
+Discord is testing ticketed events (charge admission to workshops and tournaments), one-time purchases for perks, paid content access for specific resources, and digital goods tied to community identity — all transacting inside Discord without redirecting to external checkout.
 These features are not yet available broadly, but signal where Discord’s monetization roadmap is heading.

-The three-tier cap on recurring subscriptions remains a real constraint.
-If your community has five distinct value levels — free, basic, pro, VIP, and lifetime — you are forced to compress or cut.
+The three-tier cap on recurring subscriptions remains a hard constraint.
+If your community has five distinct value levels, you are forced to compress or cut.
 Competitors like Whop and Telegram-based tools have no tier limit.

 What Do Discord Servers Actually Earn?
 Revenue by Niche

 Revenue varies by niche, pricing power, and engagement.
 Trading and finance servers earn the most — up to $100K per month — while art and design communities pull $500–$6K.
-According to Fueler’s 2026 Discord statistics, Discord’s annual revenue exceeded $1.3 billion in 2024, with creator monetization channels generating sustainable income for influencers, educators, and community leaders across all server sizes.
+According to Fueler’s Discord statistics, Discord’s annual revenue exceeded $1.3 billion in 2024, with creator monetization channels generating sustainable income across all server sizes.

 Trading and sports betting servers dominate because members have a clear ROI calculation — one good trade or bet covers months of membership fees.
 The “After Discord’s Cut” column uses a 16% effective deduction (10% platform fee + 6% desktop processing).
-Mobile purchases — where processing fees hit 15–30% — reduce take-home further.
-According to PayBot’s monetization data, paying members are 10x more engaged than free members and 10–30% of active free members convert to paid when you give them a clear offer.
-For a deeper look at the revenue math behind finance signal channels on Telegram, our trading channel MRR playbook shows what 150 paying members at $48/mo actually produces.
-For more breakdowns like this, check out our creator revenue case studies.
+Mobile purchases reduce take-home further.
+According to PayBot’s monetization data, paying members are 10x more engaged than free members, and 10–30% of active free members convert to paid when you put a clear offer in front of them.
+For more breakdowns like this, see our creator revenue case studies.

 What Are Discord’s Real Fees — Including Processing?

-A: Discord takes 10%, but that is not your total cost.
+Discord takes 10%, but that is not your total cost.
 Add 6% processing on desktop, 15% on mobile auto-renewals, or 30% on other mobile purchases.
-Your real take-home on a desktop transaction is ~84%, not the 90% headline figure.
-Nearly 70% of Discord engagement happens on mobile, per Fueler’s Discord statistics — which means most of your subscribers pay via the higher-cost mobile flow.
+Real take-home on a desktop transaction is ~84%, not the 90% headline figure.
+According to Fueler’s Discord statistics, nearly 70% of Discord engagement happens on mobile — which means most of your paying members use the higher-cost flow.

 Here is the real breakdown by transaction type, per Discord’s official processing fee documentation:

 The iOS situation deserves a note.
 Apple’s 30% App Store fee is passed to subscribers as a higher price — a $10/month tier becomes $12.99 on iPhone.
 Discord keeps its headline 90/10 split, but your mobile conversion drops because the price looks higher to iPhone users.
-Since nearly 70% of Discord users are on mobile, this is not a niche edge case — it hits most servers hard.
+With nearly 70% of Discord users on mobile, this hits most servers hard.

-Here is how Discord stacks up against other platforms on effective creator take-home, which lines up with our full creator platform fees breakdown:
+Here is how Discord stacks up against other platforms on effective creator take-home, which lines up with our full creator platform fees breakdown and our best membership platforms fee guide:

 At $5K monthly revenue on desktop, Discord’s combined fees cost you about $800 per month — $9,600 per year.
 Most guides quote the 10% number without factoring processing.
 According to a Uscreen creator survey, 68% of creators cite platform fees as a top-three concern.
 At scale, the difference compounds fast.